STAR AIR PAPERLESS JOURNEY WITH EFBOne

 The process was made longer with the impact of Covid-19.

-At the time Star Air started our EFB research, more than two years ago, they decided that EFB would be the right solution.
-They started to research different platforms and tools that would be used, put together an EFB team and then implemented the first iPad for testing with the chief pilot to see whether or not they liked the product and could use it.
+When Star Air started our EFB research, more than two years ago, they decided that EFB would be the right solution.
+They started to research different platforms and tools that would be used.
+Then put together an EFB team.
+After that implemented the first iPad for testing with the chief pilot to see whether or not they liked the product.
 The decision to select IFS was not only on the clear merits of the solution but also due to them already being an approved application with the local authorities in South Africa.

 Star Air also regularly sends a form to all those involved to ensure that they have the apps they need and that they are all working from the same information and solutions.